raspst/374-UML-Project/README.md

 -w <the/package/.../> --Whitelists a package so it association arrows are drawn to all Classes in package.
 <package/.../>* --Adds all files in package to be parsed.
 <packge/.../Class> --Adds the class to be parsed.

+To use the Sequence Diagram creator, the parameters (Class name, method name, method signature) are passed in main for now.